-In this report, BCSC data from 2003 to 2011 are included to examine the 1) frequency of recommendations for additional imaging and biopsy procedures resulting from positive screening mammography, 2) potential adverse effects of mammography screening, 3) incidence of ductal carcinoma in situ and invasive cancers detected by mammography screening; and 4) differences in outcomes between groups based on age, risk factors, and screening intervals.
-Information for women under age 40 years or who have a history of breast augmentation or previous breast cancer diagnosis has been excluded.
+In this report, BCSC data from 2003 to 2011 are included to examine the 1) frequency of recommendations for additional imaging and biopsy procedures resulting from positive screening mammography, 2) potential adverse effects of mammography screening, 3) incidence of ductal carcinoma in situ and invasive cancers detected by mammography screening; and 4) differences in outcomes between groups based on age, risk factors, and time since last mammography screening.
+Information for women under age 40 years or who have histories of breast augmentation or previous breast cancer diagnosis has been excluded.